 QPR | 2019 | 1.24 |

-Carlo Ancelotti, one of the most successful football managers ever, has had his fair share of sacking while tenure at AC Milan, Chelsea, Real Madrid, Bayern Munich, etc are invaluable experiences for him.
+Carlo Ancelotti, one of the most successful football managers ever, has had his fair share of sackings during his tenure at AC Milan, Chelsea, Real Madrid, Bayern Munich, and more.
+His experiences are invaluable to him.
 The capacity to work with the superstars and to set and apply top-notch tactical concepts is probably what distinguishes the man.
-He has won much silverware in his managerial tenures with Europe’s top clubs but has tasted despair of being sacked 6 times in his career placing him in the 2nd position in the list of most sacked football managers in history.
+He has won much silverware in his managerial tenures with Europe’s top clubs but has tasted despair of being sacked 6 times in his career, placing him in the 2nd position in the list of most sacked coach in football history.
+Even one of the greatest players of all time, Cristiano Ronaldo, finds his tactics fascinating during his time at Real Madrid.

 The philosophy of Ancelotti is flexibility and the freedom of a player to express themselves.
 Inherent in his preferred 4-3-3 formation is the proclivity for the team to shift between numerous formations during the course of a match in search of the winning goal.
 The team strives to display technical ability and positional exchange.
 Unlike other current managers, he tries to implement the system into his players and not vice versa, and that is why his ideas work in any league and in different countries.